 Connecting BigQuery to Azure Synapse using the Copy Data Tool is an effective way to quickly set the integration using a beginner-friendly user interface.
 However, for raw data that needs multiple data transformations to convert it into an analysis-ready form, this method might not be the most optimal choice!
 Especially for cases when data needs to be replicated from multiple Non-Azure/Microsoft data sources.

-A straightforward solution would be to ask your engineering team to make custom connectors for you and maintain these pipelines.
-Though, this is a time-consuming and resource-intensive task.
-They would need to monitor and fix any data leaks on priority constantly.
 To remedy this, you can simply use no-code cloud-based ETL tools like Hevo Data, which offers 150+ plug-and-play integrations.
-Note that Azure is an upcoming destination for Hevo.
-Soon you will be able to effortlessly connect BigQuery to Azure in a matter of minutes.
+With Hevo, you will be able to effortlessly connect BigQuery to Azure in a matter of minutes.

 Share your experience learning how to connect BigQuery to Azure Synapse effectively!
 Let us know in the comments section below!